 COMPANY HIGHLIGHTS

-While not the most affordable in the state, Blue Cross Blue Shield, or Florida Blue in the state, offers the 2nd lowest rates overall with an average premium of $501 per month or $215 monthly in savings on average.
-The company also ranked highest overall for customer satisfaction in our study, earning the 2nd highest customer satisfaction score overall in J.D.
+While not the most affordable in the state, Blue Cross Blue Shield, or Florida Blue in the state, offers the second-lowest rates overall, with an average premium of $501 per month or $215 monthly in savings.
+The company also ranked highest overall for customer satisfaction in our study, earning the second-highest customer satisfaction score overall in J.D.
 Power's recent study.

 How to Find the Best Health Insurance for You in Florida